edgedb/nextjs-edgedb-auth-template/README.md

 #### Updating the SMTP settings in the EdgeDB UI

 To test the reset password flow with Mailpit, you need to update the SMTP settings in the EdgeDB UI.
 Open the EdgeDB UI with the `edgedb ui` command and navigate to the Auth tab.
-Go to the "SMPT" section and update the settings with the following values:
+Go to the "SMTP" section and update the settings with the following values:

 - Host: `localhost`
 - Port: `1025`